christophpickl/gadsu/notes/HOWTO_RELEASE.md

 * check everything has been pushed to GIT!!!
 * check all GitHub issues are closed
-* execute manual smoke tests
+* execute manual smoke tests (app starts, create client, treatment, protocol)
-* check the build dir does not exist

 # Release Script